MemoryTalker: Personalized Speech-Driven 3D Facial Animation via Audio-Guided Stylization: Acknowledgments

 \section{Acknowledgments}

-This research was supported by the MSIT(Ministry of Science and ICT), Korea, under the Graduate School of Metaverse Convergence support program(IITP-2025-RS-2024-00418847) supervised by the IITP(Institute for Information \& Communications Technology Planning \& Evaluation) and the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (RS-2023-00253232, RS-2025-00563942).
+This research was supported by Culture, Sports and Tourism R\&D Program through the Korea Creative Content Agency grant funded by the Ministry of Culture, Sports and Tourism in 2023 (Project Name: Acquisition of 3D precise information of microstructure and development of authoring technology for ultra-high prediction cultural restoration, Project Number: RS-2023-00227749) and the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (RS-2025-00563942).

 \maketitlesupplementary {\Alph{section}} {S\arabic{figure}} {S\arabic{table}}

 \definecolor{custom_gray}{gray}{.92}